Jerami Grant NBA Preview vs. the Warriors

 Jerami Grant Insights vs. the Warriors

-- Defensively, the Warriors are ranked 20th in the league, allowing 115.7 points per contest.
+- Allowing 116.1 points per contest, the Warriors are the 20th-ranked team in the NBA defensively.

-- The Warriors concede 43.6 rebounds per game, ranking 13th in the NBA.
+- On the glass, the Warriors are ranked 15th in the NBA, conceding 43.6 rebounds per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!